cvalex-admin/mtc-repo-backend/README.md

-# mtc-repo-backend
- python Code for MTC with file main.py
+This is a dev python repository is for backend developer